 Furthermore, although the rental yield may have fallen in recent years, it remains attractive in this low interest rate environment.

 The increase in construction costs (inflation, energy performance requirements) and VAT are also, to a lesser extent, factors explaining the increase in prices.

 However, we consider that these reasons are marginal compared to the aforementioned factors.
 The 2015 increase in VAT for rental properties from 3% to 17% also had an impact on housing prices.

-With market shares close to 50%, BCEE is in a good position to measure price differences throughout Luxembourg.
+With a market share of close to 50%, Spuerkeess is in a good position to measure price differences throughout Luxembourg.
 As such, we have identified seven regions with different price points, and it comes as no surprise that Luxembourg City and the outskirts have the highest prices.
-We can also confirm the Observatoire de l’Habitat 's statement that the increase in price per square metre depends on the distance from downtown and the time spend commuting, whether by public transit or car.
-This can explain why for example prices in the Alzette Valley, which has an efficient rail network and access to the North motorway, are higher than in other regions that are located at the same distance but that do not have these quick connections to the city.
+We can also confirm the observation made by the Observatoire de l’Habitat that the increase in price per square metre depends on the distance from downtown and the time spent commuting, whether by public transport or car.
+This explains why prices in the Alzette Valley, for example, with its efficient rail network and access to the North motorway, are higher than in other regions that are located at the same distance but do not have these quick connections to the city.